- Introduction

 - In the opened dialog window, enter the name of the new bundle.
 Adding an image and a description is optional.
 Click "Add";

-- Select one or multiple widgets and click "Save" to complete add widget to your widget bundle;
+- Click "Save" to complete adding the widget to your widget bundle;

-- Since widgets bundles are in alphabetical order, the newly created one may be on the second page.
+- Since widget bundles are alphabetically ordered, the newly created one may be on a different page.

 Exporting Widgets Bundle